 Final average pay for General Members who terminate with reciprocity is assumed to increase by 3.67% per year until their assumed retirement date.
 Final average pay for Safety Members who terminate with reciprocity is assumed to increase by 4.44% per year until their assumed retirement date.

 12. Rates of Service-Connected Disability

-Sample service-connected disability rates of active participants are provided in the table below.
+Sample service-connected disability rates of active participants are provided in the table on the next page.